 There are a ton of options when choosing a microphone.
 There are USB mics and XLR microphones.
-There are dynamic mics and condensor microphones.
+There are dynamic mics and condenser microphones.
+But what is the best microphone for podcasting?

 There is no right or wrong answer to this question without knowing more about your show and how you want to produce it.